nakulnarang/kanye_llm/README.md

 ## Instructions to Run

-1. **Clone the Repository**
+-- **Clone the Repository**
    Clone the repository to your local machine and navigate into the project directory:

-2. **Upload dataset and ipynb notebook to google colab and use the GPU there to run the entire notebook for faster execution**
+-- Upload dataset and ipynb notebook to google colab and use the GPU there to run the entire notebook for faster execution